danaevenhaim/testing-app/testFile.md

-tHis Is A test file
+This Is A test file

 It has some lines